-Lemon-Thyme Roast Chicken with roasted sweet potatoes is a delicious and satisfying weeknight meal that is ready in a little more than hour, with minimal prep and interaction needed.
-There’s something super satisfying about roasting a whole chicken and veggies at the same time.
+Lemon-Thyme Roast Chicken with roasted sweet potatoes is a delicious and satisfying weeknight meal that is ready in a little over an hour, with minimal prep needed.
+There's something super satisfying about roasting a whole chicken and veggies at the same time.
 You can feed quite a few people with one chicken, or you can get multiple meals out of it for just two people.

 Back to the roast chicken.
 You can prep your chicken and veggies in the morning (or night before) if you have time.
 Then turn the oven on when you get home and your dinner will be cooked in about 45 minutes to an hour.

 You can really use any root vegetables you want to roast under the chicken and they will turn out great.
 From carrots to potatoes, parsnips, or anything else you might have in your pantry.
 The thing that makes them so amazing is they soak up the drippings from the chicken that gives them so much flavor.

 I like to rub a little bit of butter all over the chicken.
 Not only does this promote that beautiful golden color, but it helps the thyme stick to the skin.
 The lemon is placed inside of the cavity, so the lemon juice will slowly drip out into the roasting pan to add a little acidity to the natural pan sauce and the roasted sweet potatoes.